 Do you think specific seasons impact opioid abuse/dependence (winter, holiday season) – do you think it’s more prevalent during certain times of the year, or not?

 There is no evidence to suggest that opioid use disorder is seasonal because once someone is dependent on it, it’s very hard to stop.
-Withdrawal symptoms are excruciating and because of the fear of withdrawal symptoms, patients continue to use until they seek professional help to stop using opioids.
+Withdrawal symptoms are excruciating and because of the fear of withdrawal symptoms, patients continue to use them until they seek professional help to stop using opioids.

 What are some ways to help prevent opioid abuse/dependence?
 What are steps to take if someone thinks they are dependent on/abusing opioids?

-1. Anyone who has been prescribed opioids needs to be educated about the potential for tolerance, withdrawal symptoms, abuse and dependence.
+1. Anyone who has been prescribed opioids needs to be educated about the potential for tolerance, withdrawal symptoms, abuse, and dependence.
 Ongoing monitoring and a clear exit strategy should be in place, and the prescribing physician should do a periodic assessment.

-It’s important to remember, if someone has family history of Addiction, they need to take precautions while using opiates, inform their physician about any possible family history, and terminate treatment with opiates within the indicated period.
+It’s important to remember, if someone has a family history of Addiction, they need to take precautions while using opiates, inform their physician about any possible family history, and terminate treatment with opiates within the indicated period.
 Family or primary support involvement in treatment is helpful.

 People with a family history should also refrain from experimenting with opiates or any other mind-altering drugs.

 2. If someone is taking opioids beyond the intended period of time and their family is concerned, they should notify the treating physician as soon as possible.
-They also need to have open discussion with the patient taking the opioids and offer help with treatment whenever necessary.
+They also need to have an open discussion with the patient taking the opioids and offer help with treatment whenever necessary.

-4. If someone realizes that they are abusing or become dependent on opioids, they are 50% on their way to treatment, meaning they are ready to change and seek help.
+4. If someone realizes that they are abusing or have become dependent on opioids, they are 50% on their way to treatment, meaning they are ready to change and seek help.
 They should immediately seek professional help, starting with medical detox and continuing with ongoing treatment.